 Have a look at the instructional video below by Cuatrista Darwin Medina on how to tune your Cuatro:

-We recommend you do the instrument tuning from the first string to the last, each string of the Cuatro need to produce the following notes:
+We recommend you do the instrument tuning from the first string to the last; each string of the Cuatro needs to produce the following notes:

 Once you finish tuning the top string as an A note, then you can proceed to tune the second string.
 You can do so by pressing the A string on the 5th fret, which is a D note.
-The second string should be tuned so that it is aligned with the D string.
+The second string should be tuned to align with the D string.

 If you’re just starting with tuning any stringed instrument, we invite you to see some images and references on how to position the fingers at the fretboard when tuning, so you can obtain each note.